nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_ARRAY_METHODS.md

 >
 > As you open the files on the hard drive, here's what you find in one of them.

+Each file contains an array with 15 objects in it.
+Each each object represents one active customer.
+It details the address, purchasing agent, and the total dollar amount of that company's last 5 orders.

 ```js
 const businesses = [
   {